22. Simple Neural Network Regression with Keras and JAX#

 This is achieved by constructing a neural network with just one layer, that maps to a single dimension (since the prediction is real-valued).

-will be an instance of keras.Sequential
+The object model will be an instance of keras.Sequential, which is used to

-group a stack of layers into a single prediction model.
+stack layers into a single prediction model.

 def build_regression_model():